-Are you planning to take a massive suitcase full of clothing on your upcoming vacay to Europe?
+Are you planning to take a massive suitcase full of clothing on your upcoming vacay?
 When it comes to wheeling that heavy suitcase along a cobblestone street or checking in at a hotel that doesn’t have an elevator, you may seriously regret that burden of luggage.
 It won’t take you long to realize that traveling is much more comfortable if you take less stuff.

 It’s possible, even for those of you who have a habit of overpacking, to significantly reduce the amount of items that will be making their way into your bag.
-If you usually pack one pair of underwear and a different outfit for each day of your trip, and take more pairs of shoes than needed “just in case” - here’s how to curb that packing habit and instead pack lightly for 2 weeks in Europe!
+If you usually pack one pair of underwear and a different outfit for each day of your trip, and take more pairs of shoes than needed “just in case” - here’s how to curb that packing habit and instead pack lightly for a 2 week vacation!